 It was also established that the vehicle which was stopped was not specified on a Goods Vehicle Operators Licence.

 Fined for Tachograph and Licensing Offences

-A County Londonderry driver was convicted at Antrim Magistrates’ Court and fined a total of £600 plus £31 court costs.
+A County Londonderry operator was convicted at Coleraine Magistrates’ Court of a number of offences and fined a total of £2,150.

-A County Tyrone Driver was convicted at Enniskillen Magistrates’ Court and fined a total of £600 plus £15 court costs.
+A County Antrim operator has been convicted at Belfast Magistrates’ Court and fined a total of £600 on tachograph charges.

 The conviction arose when DVA Enforcement Officers stopped a 2 axle articulated heavy goods vehicle in the Belfast area.
 During an examination of the vehicle an analysis of the tachograph unit and driver card took place.

 The operator was found guilty of failing to download the driver’s tachograph card within the legislative provisions.
 The operator was also found guilty of failing to download the vehicle unit within the 90 day deadline and had in fact missed the deadline by 1229 days.

 The operator also failed to have the vehicle unit calibrated correctly.
 The unit had missed its periodic inspection and the calibration date had expired.